-In the upper crust (5-15 km), the principal velocity features are the prominent low wave speeds of the sedimentary basins (Fig. 9a), including the Tarim, Junggar, Qaidam and Sichuan Basins.
-Resolved sediments are seen clearly beneath the basins that appear as low elevation features in Figure 10: A-A', Tarim Basin; B-B', Qaidam Basin; E-E' and F-F', Sichuan Basin.
+[30] In the upper crust (5-15 km), the principal velocity features are the prominent low wave speeds of the sedimentary basins (Figure 9a), including the Tarim, Junggar, Qaidam and Sichuan Basins.
+Resolved sediments are seen clearly beneath the basins that appear as low elevation features in Figure 11: A-A', Tarim Basin; B-B', Qaidam Basin; E-E' and F-F', Sichuan Basin.
 Low wave speeds are only present in the northern part of the Ordos block.
 The Qiangtang Terrane is slower than other parts of Tibet at 5 km depth.
-This is a region of Tibet with a relatively large number of sedimentary basins although the basins tend to be narrow in the north-south direction and elongated east-west (e.g, Fenghuo-Shan basins).
-Low wave speeds persist to 15 km depth in the Tarim, Junggar, and Qaidam basins (Fig. 9b), whereas there are higher wave speeds in the Sichuan Basin, indicating that sediments in the Tarim, Junggar, and Qaidam basins are either thicker or considerably slower than those in the Sichuan Basin.
+This is a region of Tibet with a relatively large number of irresolvable sedimentary basins that tend to be narrow in the north-south direction and elongated east-west (e.g., Fenghuo-Shan basins).
+Low wave speeds persist to 15 km depth beneath the Tarim, Junggar, and Qaidam basins (Figure 9b), whereas there are higher wave speeds in the Sichuan Basin, indicating that sediments in the Tarim, Junggar, and Oaidam basins are either thicker or considerably slower than those in the Sichuan Basin.
 The western Qiangtang Terrane has the slowest shear wave speeds across the entire region at 15 km depth.
-This is reflected in the westward shallowing of the crustal low velocity zone visible in profile D-D' in Figure 10.
+This is reflected in the westward shallowing of the crustal low velocity zone visible in profile D-D' in Figure 11.

-Outside of Tibet at 30 km depth (Fig. 9c), which corresponds to the lower crust (Fig. 9f), high velocities are imaged beneath the basins including the Tarim, Qaidam, and Sichuan basins as well as the Ordos block.
-The lower crustal high velocities beneath the basins appear particularly clearly in the horizontal velocity profiles in Figure 10: A-A', Tarim and Junggar basins; B-B', Qaidam Basin; F-F', Sichuan Basin.
+[31] Outside of Tibet at 30 km depth (Figure 9c), which is in the lower crust (Figure 9f), high velocities are imaged beneath all major basins including the Tarim, Qaidam, and Sichuan basins as well as the Ordos block.
+The lower crustal high velocities beneath the basins appear particularly clearly in the horizontal velocity profiles in Figure 11: A-A', Tarim and Junggar basins; B-B', Qaidam Basin; F-F', Sichuan Basin.
 Such high velocity blocks are caused by cold and presumably strong lithosphere, not surprising for the Tarim and Sichuan basins that have impeded the outward growth and deformation of the Tibetan Plateau, which results in sharp topography along their boundaries.
-There are less pronounced high velocities in the Qaidam Basin, but this may result from the inability to resolve the anomaly fully in this smaller basin.
-At depths of 55 and 80 km, which are uppermost mantle depths outside of Tibet, the substructure of the basins remains fast and presumably strong, particularly for the Tarim Basin (Fig. 10, A-A') and the Sichuan Basin (Fig.
+There are less pronounced high velocities beneath the Qaidam Basin, but this may result from the inability to resolve the anomaly fully in this smaller basin.
+At depths of 55 and 80 km, which are uppermost mantle depths outside of Tibet, the substructure of the basins remains fast and presumably strong, particularly for the Tarim Basin (Figure 11, A-A') and the Sichuan Basin (Figure 11, E-E', F-F').

-10, E-E', F-F').
 This illustrates that the Tarim and Sichuan basins and the Ordos block are strong from the lower crust well into the mantle.